paperManu/splash/README.md

 Attributes:

-- address [string]: ip address of the scene.
+- address: [s] ip address of the scene.
 Currently only "localhost" is accepted
-- blendingResolution [int]: when using blending map (activated for OpenGL < 4.3), this sets its resolution (in pixels)
+- blendingResolution: [n] when using blending map (activated for OpenGL < 4.3), this sets its resolution (in pixels)
-- display [int]: index of the display for the scene.
+- display: [n] index of the display for the scene.
 Usually corresponds to the GPU number.
-- spawn [int]: if set to one, the main splash process will spawn the process containing this scene.
+- spawn: [n] if set to one, the main splash process will spawn the process containing this scene.
 Otherwise it has to be launched by hand with splash-scene [name]
-- name [string]: name of the scene
+- name: [s] name of the scene
-- swapInterval [int]: if set to:
+- swapInterval: [n] if set to:
     - 0: disables any vSync
     - any positive integer: will wait for as many frames between each window update.
     - any negative integer: tries to use vSync except if render is too slow.